kianlejano/todo-app-v2/README.md

 **Instructions:**

-Using this endpoint, [https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/), perform the following endpoints and save the data on the todos table.
+Consume this resource endpoint, [https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/) and save the data on the todos table.
 Please refer to the documentation of [jsonplaceholder](https://jsonplaceholder.typicode.com/).

 Also create a login page for the users in able to access the page.  **Adding roles of the user is a big plus but not required**.